MS with Thesis graduation procedures, MSE

 Missing Commencement deadlines

 You may find that you are unable to complete the final requirements in time to meet the Graduate School deadlines for submission.
-If so, you will not be permitted to take part in that quarter's Commencement.
+If so, you will not be permitted to take part in that term's Commencement.

-End-of-quarter graduates
+End-of-term graduates

-If the Commencement submission deadlines are missed, you have until the last business day before the start of the next quarter to submit all required items (forms, fees, documents, etc.).
-If this final deadline is met, you will receive the degree during Commencement at the end of the following quarter.
+If the Commencement submission deadlines are missed, you have until the last business day before the start of the next term to submit all required items (forms, fees, documents, etc.).
+If this final deadline is met, you will receive the degree during Commencement at the end of the following term.
 If requested, the MSE / WE department can provide a verification letter confirming completion of all degree requirements.

-Summary of end-of-quarter deadlines
+Summary of end-of-term deadlines

 The following deadlines apply if the student is unable to meet the Commencement deadlines referred to above:

-- If you will not attend Commencement you must provide a "Commencement Absence Form" (PDF, 92K) to the Graduate School.
+• If you will not attend Commencement you must provide a "Commencement Absence Form" (PDF, 92K) to the Graduate School.

-- Finished & approved Electronic Thesis / Dissertation (ETD) submission: submit to OhioLINK no later than two business days before the last business day of the quarter.
+• Finished & approved Electronic Thesis / Dissertation (ETD) submission: submit to OhioLINK no later than two business days before the last business day of the term.
 Please keep in mind, though, that revisions may be required as a result of the committee's review.
 Some extra time may be needed, so plan accordingly.
 Also, you may wish to run a hard-copy past the Graduation Services staff in the Graduate School for a formatting review prior to uploading to OhioLINK.

-- Master's Exam: to occur no later than the last business day before the start of the following quarter.
+• Master's Exam: to occur no later than the last business day before the start of the following term.
 The exam must occur during normal university business hours and may start no later than 3:30 p.m. (though exams are roughly two hours in length).
 The Master's Exam Report form is to be submitted no later than 4:30 p.m., unless prior arrangements have been made with the Graduate School's Graduation Services Office (292-6031).

 And you're done!
 Review the MSE / WE dept. exit procedures below

-Registration for the next quarter
+Registration for the next term

 Minimum required credit hours

-- If you are self-funded, at least 3 credit hours (also applies to company/government-funded students--confirm minimum hours with funding source).
+• If you are self-funded, at least 3 credit hours (also applies to company/government-funded students--confirm minimum hours with funding source).

-- If funded by a GRA or Fellow position (this would include
+• If funded by a GRA or Fellow position (this would include making use of a Summer Term Fee Authorization):

-- Minimum of 9 credits for MS students funded by GRA,
+• Minimum of 8 credits for MS students funded by GRA,

-- Minimum of 15 credits for MS students funded as a Fellow,
+• Minimum of 12 credits for MS students funded as a Fellow,

-- 3 credits for PhD student who has passed the PhD Candidacy Exam, regardless of GRA or Fellow status.
+• 3 credits for PhD student who has passed the PhD Candidacy Exam, regardless of GRA or Fellow status.
 [Post-Candidacy enrollment guidelines]

-- International students: be sure to register for the minimum number of credits required for your visa type and funding source (you may wish to confirm with OIA).
+• International students: be sure to register for the minimum number of credits required for your visa type and funding source (you may wish to confirm with OIA).

 Exit procedures